Water Damage to FoundationsSeptember 26, 2017 Melanie Chaney

-Here in the South Texas area, we are just starting to see a break in the hurricane season.
+Here in South Texas, we are just starting to see a break in the hurricane season.
 After a rough, last few weeks, it seems like the weather is finally getting back to normal.

 Around this time you may start to notice problems arising in or around your home.
 Some problems you might notice right away are doors and windows sticking, pooling water, soil washout, or musty smells.
 Heavy rain and flooding, are the most common sources for these types of problems.
 This is because water is a leading source of foundation problems.